fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/api-reference-net/events-net.md

 ```

-visualisationObject.Events.AttachGenericEvents(FusionChartsEvents.AttachGenericEvents.ROTATIOSCROLLEND,"OnScrollEnd");
+visualizationObject.Events.AttachGenericEvents(FusionChartsEvents.AttachGenericEvents.ROTATIOSCROLLEND,"OnScrollEnd");

 ```

 In the above code:

-* `visualisationObject` is the object for FusionCharts.Net Visualization.
+* `visualizationObject` is the object for FusionCharts.Net Visualization.

-* `Events` is the object of `visualisationObject` object.
+* `Events` is the object of `visualizationObject` object.

 * `AttachGenericEvents` is a method of `Events` object.